Leb14/cs3219-ay2425s1-project-g19/README.md

     `chmod a+x run_all_containerized_services.sh`

     before running the script.
+4. To stop all services, run:

+    `docker compose down`

 #### Using `npm`:
 1. Add a file named `.env` to user_service directory (i.e., `./backend/user-service`), with the following content: